danirod/nativeos/CONTRIBUTING.md

 * Technical suggestions should include an explanation on why is it a good idea to have this added into the project.
-Please note that, because of time constraints and because of having my own roadmap, I still reserve the right for rejecting suggestions that I consider don't fit withing my project goals.
-Because of the nature of open source, you can still fork this project to have them done if you really want them.
+Please note that, because of time constraints and because of having my own roadmap, I still reserve the right for rejecting suggestions that I consider don't fit within my project goals.

 ## Pull requests